Colleges by Location

 Admissions

-Learning as much as possible about the institution's criteria for admission increases your chances of getting admitted.
-Here are the most important data you should know about admission policy and requirements at University of Nebraska at Omaha.
+If you know as much as possible about the school's criteria for admission, your chances of getting accepted will greatly improve.
+Here are the most essential data you need to know about admission at University of Nebraska at Omaha.

-According to the newest information reported, this institution uses standardized test scores for admission and it admitted 7,251 in 2022.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively easy to get into.
+According to the most recent information reported, this school uses standardized test scores for admission and it admitted 8,000 in 2024.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively easy to get into.

 Test Scores